mybasementcloud/R8x-export-import-api-scripts/devops.dev/README.md

 ## Overview

-The export, import, set-update, rename-to-new-name, and delete using CSV files scripts in this post, currently version 00.60.08 dated 2021-10-25, are intended to allow operations on an existing R80, R80.10, R80.20[|.M1|.M2], R80.30, R80.40, R81, and R81.10 Check Point management server (SMS or MDM) from bash expert mode on the Check Point management server host or another API enabled Check Point management server host instance (Check Point Gaia OS R8X) able to authenticate and reach the target management server host.
+The export, import, set-update, rename-to-new-name, and delete using CSV files scripts in this post, currently version 00.60.08.055 dated 2021-11-10, are intended to allow operations on an existing R80, R80.10, R80.20[|.M1|.M2], R80.30, R80.40, R81, and R81.10 [EA R81.20 possibly] Check Point management server (SMS or MDM) from bash expert mode on the Check Point management server host or another API enabled Check Point management server host instance (Check Point Gaia OS R8X) able to authenticate and reach the target management server host.
 Utilization from other LINUX releases is not supported, tested, or assumed to work.

 - Check Point Management API documentation is here: https://sc1.checkpoint.com/documents/latest/APIs/index.html#introduction